Physicslibrary/Threejs-WebXR-67P/README.md

 Connect to the internet using the ethernet port.
 The wireless LAN will be reconfigured and not available for internet connection.

-After booting Raspbian and finishing initial setup, start configuring the Pi as a wireless access point:
+After booting Raspbian and finishing initial setup, configure Pi as a wireless access point:

 [https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md]
 (https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md)